Introduction

 Pros:

-- Cost-Effective: Ground ambulances are generally more affordable than air services, making them a more viable option for non-critical situations where time is less of the essence.
+- Cost-Effective: Ground ambulances are generally more affordable, making them a more viable option for non-critical situations where time is less of the essence.

 - Wider Availability: They are more readily available and can be dispatched quickly, especially in urban settings where every moment matters.